University of Edinburgh: Students' Association

+Debate

+The University of Edinburgh is home to the Diagnostic Society of Edinburgh which was founded in 1787.
+It claims to be the oldest student debating society in the UK.
+The society is indirectly associated with the university through the students union as an unincorporated society.

 Performing arts

 Amateur dramatic societies benefit from Edinburgh being an important cultural hub for comedy, amateur and fringe theatre throughout the UK, most prominently through the Edinburgh Festival Fringe.

-The Edinburgh University Music Society (EUMS) is a student-run musical organisation, which is Scotland's oldest student’s musical society; it can be traced back to a concert in February 1867.
+The Edinburgh University Music Society (EUMS) is a student-run musical organisation, which is Scotland's oldest student's musical society; it can be traced back to a concert in February 1867.
 It performs three concert series throughout the year whilst also undertaking a programme of charity events and education projects.

 The Edinburgh University Theatre Company (EUTC), founded in 1890 as the Edinburgh University Drama Society, is known for running Bedlam Theatre, the oldest student-run theatre in Britain and venue for the Fringe.
 EUTC also funds acclaimed improvisational comedy troupe The Improverts during term time and the Fringe.
 Alumni include Sir Michael Boyd, Ian Charleson, Kevin McKidd, and Greg Wise.

 The Edinburgh Studio Opera (formerly Edinburgh University Opera Club) is a student opera company in Edinburgh.
 It performs at least one fully staged opera each year.
 The Edinburgh University Savoy Opera Group (EUSOG) is an opera and musical theatre company founded by students in 1961 to promote and perform the comic operettas of Sir William Gilbert and Sir Arthur Sullivan, collectively known as Savoy Operas after the theatre in which they were originally staged.

 The Edinburgh University Footlights are a musical theatre company founded in 1989 and produce two large scale shows a year.
+One of the founders is the Theatre Producer Colin Ingram.
 Theatre Parodok, founded in 2004, is a student theatre company that aims to produce shows that are "experimental without being exclusive".
 They stage one large show each semester and one for the festival.